kartoza/prj.app/deployment/README-docker.md

 ## Production

-You can simply run the provided script and it will build and deploy the docker images for you in **production mode**.
+You can simply run the provided make command and it will build and deploy the docker images for you in **production mode**.

 ```
 cd deployment
+make web
+make migrate
-make deploy
+make collect static
-sudo chmod -R a+rwX static
 ```

-Now point your browser at the ip of the web container on port 8080 or to the host port mapping as defined in the docker-compose.yml file.
+Now point your browser at the ip of the web container on port 80 or to the host port mapping as defined in the docker-compose.yml file.

 To make a superuser account do: